etuong/node-reverse-proxy/auth-server/README.md

 A very simple standalone authentication server Express app.

-It can be used for protecting web sites with NGINX subrequest authentication.

 ## Configure `.env`

 - `AUTH_PORT` -  Listening port of application (default: 3000)